amplitude/react-amplitude/README.md

 A React component library for easy product analytics instrumentation.

+## Work In Progress

+Please note this library is a work-in-progress.
+Its API will likely change in future versions.

 ## The problems with traditional, imperative event-based logging

 - Contextual event information (i.e. "event properties") often require lots of plumbing to the code path where the events are logged, requiring more code and breaking encapsulation.